 Traditional toasts included “True hearts and sound bottoms, check shirts and leather aprons” and “Here’s to old Vulcan, as bold as a lion, A large shop and no iron, A big hearth and no coal, And a large pair of bellowses full of holes.”

 Today, anvil firing is still practiced in some places to honor St. Clement, but it is also enjoyed as a fun and exciting spectacle.
 Anvils are often launched several feet into the air, with showers of sparks and a loud boom.
-The tradition may have evolved over time, but it remains a unique and memorable way to celebrate the patron saint of metalworkers and blacksmiths.
+The tradition may have evolved over time, but it continues to be a unique way to celebrate the patron saint of metalworkers and blacksmiths!

 Love uCATHOLIC?